Category Archives: MTA Tour Bus Accident

 Common Injuries in Bus Accidents

-If you’ve been injured in an MTA bus accident, seeking prompt medical attention and documenting your injuries is essential.
+If you’ve been injured in an MTA bus accident, seeking immediate medical attention is crucial.
+Timely documentation of your injuries also plays a critical role in supporting your legal claim.

 Suing the MTA for Bus-Related Injuries